Hello there,

 Being considerate of other's needs to live in a comfortable space fosters a sense of solidarity.

 Of course the paying of rent and bills on time is a must.
 Keeping a reasonably clean home is important to me, which I will do together with you.
+However tidiness goes against entropy and creativity!
+In my current sharehouse we have a weekly cleaning roster which keeps me on my toes!

 A bit more about me: